Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/git-basics-your-first-pull-request.md

   - git
 ---

 Pull requests are a vital part of using Git.
-In this article, we'll look at making a pull request for our repository.
+This article will look at making a pull request for our repository.

 You should have a good understanding of how pull requests work and the steps needed to take.
 After this, we can look into creating pull requests for external repositories.